ppy/osu-wiki/news/2018-03-18-featured-artist-track-updates.md

 ## Fractal Dreamers

-The journey continues on through the soundscapes of the Fractal Dreamers, and we're proud to announce that a selection of tracks from their latest EP, *Everything For A Dream* are now available as a part of this update.
+The journey continues on through the soundscapes of the Fractal Dreamers, and we're proud to announce that a selection of tracks from their latest EP, *Everything For A Dream* is now available as a part of this update.

 If you've been watching the MWC7K World Cup, you might already be familiar with *Fata Morgana* - as an ending snippet is featured as the 'applause' finisher at the end of each match.

 This means **eight** brand new tracks of varying intensity and composition to play around with.
-[Check out the Fractal Dreamers Featured Artist listing for more information, and for download links!](https://osu.ppy.sh/beatmaps/artists/15)
+[Check out the Fractal Dreamers Featured Artist listing for more information, and download links!](https://osu.ppy.sh/beatmaps/artists/15)

 ### Blue Haven